Working in the health industry is far from dull – new diets, crazy exercises, and miracle pills keep healthcare professionals on their toes.

 They both believe that factory-farmed, grain-fed meat is unhealthy and promotes inflammation.

 You won’t catch a true Paleo buying chicken that’s 1.99/lb.

 They choose protein sources that are clean, organic, and free from environmental toxins (as much as possible).

 Avoid processed foods that fill our supermarket shelves and choose natural, whole foods as much as possible.

 And, if you choose to avoid certain foods, make sure nutritional requirements are met.

 Even though both sides agree that toxins and hormones in our food are a problem, the debate over legumes, quinoa, eggs, and wild meats continues.

-In the end, it’s your body and you control what you put into it, so choose what feels right for you … we are not created the same, nor should we force ourselves to eat the same.
+In the end, it’s your body and you control what you put into it.